skriegsman/Handwriting-to-Text/README.md

   * Then the string of text identified by pytesseract is fed into TextBlob.
 TextBlob acts as an autocorrect feature and corrects typos or misidentified letters in the String
   * The final string is then sent to an arduino car via a wifi chip and is printed out onto paper.
 * ## Challenges we ran into
+  * Initially we were going to use either scikit-learn found [here](https://scikit-learn.org/stable/) or tensorflow with keras found [here](https://keras.io/) in order to build a template of each letter.
+Then we would use openCV's built in matchTemplate() function.
+We found thousands of training images online but soon realized that the time to train it was going to be huge as we only had laptops.
 * ## Accomplishments that we're proud of

 * ## What we learned